 Singing in front of others can be daunting.
 But as members of the New Dementians Choir have discovered, it can also be a fun way to create a diverse community that embraces all people, regardless of their age, culture, or level of cognition.

-With support from the Centre for Aging + Brain Health Innovation (CABHI), program coordinator, Dorothy Leclair, and music therapist, Jennyfer Hatch, started the New Dementians Choir once they realized how much people living with dementia in their community enjoyed singing and being around music.
+With support from the Centre for Aging + Brain Health Innovation (CABHI)’s Spark program, program coordinator, Dorothy Leclair, and music therapist, Jennyfer Hatch, started the New Dementians Choir once they realized how much people living with dementia in their community enjoyed singing and being around music.

 “We started by including music in our Dementia Friendly café,” Hatch explains.
 “We then expanded our programming to allow people living with dementia and their care partners to come together in a safe space to sing, share stories, and really process things through music.”